kwizl/bookcraze/README.md

 # Bookcraze App
-This is a web application where bookworms can share their passion and love for the books that they love read via writing articles.
+It is a web application where bookworms can share their passion and love for the books that they love read via writing articles.

 ## Built With